 Watch for even more updates to the Alice Bag coming this summer- have a request?
 I’m up for suggestions!!

-Also, if you like this bag, you can make a small coin purse to match.
+Also, if you like this bag, you can make a small coin purse to match it.
 There’s a free pattern for it on my blog!
-Just click here to take you to the pattern!